statamic-rad-pack/runway/docs/upgrade-guides/v5-x-to-v6-0.md

 During the update process, you will have moved your blueprints to their new location.
 You can now remove the `blueprint` key from your resource configs in `config/runway.php` and delete any old blueprint files.

 ### Medium: Augmentation
-The way augmentations works behind the scenes has changed in Runway v6 to bring it inline with how Statamic Core does augmentation.
+Runway v6 changes the way augmentation works behind the scenes, to bring it more inline with how Statamic itself handles augmentation.

+#### Relationships
+Previously, all Eloquent relationships from your model were available in your Antlers templates, even without associated Has Many or Belongs To fields.

+However, with v6, only relationships with Has Many or Belongs To fields in the blueprint will be output by augmentation.

+#### Changes to the methods used to augment models
-You'll only need to take action if you're manually calling Runway's augmentation methods.
-If you are, you'll need to refactor them to call the `toAugmentedArray` method on your Eloquent model:
+If you are manually calling Runway's augmentation methods, you should refactor them to instead call the `toAugmentedArray` method on your Eloquent model:

 ```php
 // Previously....